awslabs/scale-out-computing-on-aws/docs/index.md

     - [Check our Web-Based utility to generate you submission command](job-configuration-generator/)
     - [Refer to this page for tutorial and examples](tutorials/launch-your-first-job/)
     - [Refer to this page to list all supported parameters](tutorials/integration-ec2-job-parameters/)
+    - Jobs can also be submitted [via HTTP API](web-interface/control-hpc-job-with-http-web-rest-api/) or [via web interface](web-interface/submit-hpc-jobs-web-based-interface/)

 ## OS agnostic and support for custom AMI
 Customers can integrate their Centos7/Rhel7/AmazonLinux2 AMI automatically by simply using ==-l instance_ami=<ami_id\>== at job submission.
 There is no limitation in term of AMI numbers (you can have 10 jobs running simultaneously using 10 different AMIs).
 SOCA supports heterogeneous environment, so you can have concurrent jobs running different operating system on the same cluster.